Diagnosis and Treatments

 • Dietary Therapies: Visit our Diet and Nutrition page to learn more about how diet can affect people living with epilepsy and how the Ketogenic diet specifically can help some individuals, especially children with epilepsy that does not respond well to medications.

 • Vagus Nerve Stimulation (VNS): A device implanted in the chest stimulates the vagus nerve to help reduce seizure frequency.
-To gain first-hand experience about life with a VNS watch What it’s Like – VNS Life!
+To learn more, check out our Webinar on VNS Therapy; to hear first-hand experiences about life with a VNS watch What it’s Like – VNS Life!; for more information from a company that provides this VNS therapy, visit LivaNova’s website.

 For more information on epilepsy treatments, speak to your healthcare provider or visit Ontario Epilepsy Guidelines.